 Currently, wastewater rates are assessed annually by the city based on annual water consumption and determining Equivalent Dwelling Units (EDUs).
 The charges are levied on property tax bills collected by the Humboldt County Tax Collector.
 As of 2018, the city's sewer fee was \$66.02 per month per EDU.
 The city is in the process of conducting a Wastewater Utility Rate Study to evaluate future revenue requirements and fund capital improvements.
-Once the rate study is completed and accepted by the city, it will implement Proposition 218 proceedings which regulates the ability to impose, increase, and extend taxes, assessments, and fees.
-Any new, increased, or extended taxes, assessments, and fees subject to the provisions of Proposition 218, require voter approval before they can be implemented.
+Once the rate study is completed and accepted by the city, it will implement Proposition 218 proceedings which regulate the ability to impose, increase, and extend taxes, assessments, and fees subject to the provisions of Proposition 218 require voter approval before they can be implemented.